Dark, cold, depressed: The Ukrainians without heat or water after Russian attacks

 NGOs warn that the elderly are particularly vulnerable to the lack of heating, especially those who are not fit to move around easily and do not have family to assist them.

-“I am worried, because the cold and possible power outages create additional difficulties for everyday life,” sais Mr Petrovich.
-“The boiler that heats our home almost does not work without electricity, it is cold in the house.
+“I am worried, because the cold and possible power outages create additional difficulties for everyday life,” says Mr Petrovich.
+“The boiler that heats our home almost does not work without electricity.
+It is cold in the house.
 Protecting yourself from the cold in such situations is quite difficult.

 “These actions are criminal and inhuman.”